iremisil/hangman/README.md

 # Hangman

-Aim of this task is practice on BDD and cucumber on Spring Boot.
+Aim of this task is practice on BDD (behavior-driven development) and cucumber on Spring Boot.